Zatfer17/kowalski-core/README.md

   - run URL/YouTube parsing from mobile
   - run kaboom from mobile or defer from cli
 - Implement:
+  - Commands:
     - Add with URL or Youtube link
     - Show with regular expression to search
     - Sync, to run as part of every command, triggers every half an hour or so
     - Kaboom, with ID or question.
 RAG capability could be implemented relying on tags for document similarity
+  - Script for Obsidian migration

 ## License